mahmoudnafifi/image_relighting/README.md

 1. Mahmoud Afifi, Brian Price, Scott Cohen, and Michael S. Brown.
 When color constancy goes wrong: Correcting improperly white-balanced images.
 In CVPR, 2019.

 2. Mahmoud Afifi and Michael S. Brown.
 Sensor-independent illumination estimation for DNN models.
 In BMVC, 2019.

+If you used the [WB augmenter](https://github.com/mahmoudnafifi/WB_color_augmenter), please cite the following paper:

+2. Mahmoud Afifi and Michael S. Brown.
+What Else Can Fool Deep Learning?
+Addressing Color Constancy Errors on Deep Neural Network Performance.
+In ICCV, 2019.